- 2 comments

 - Tip: Visit the Bali tower for spectacular views of the sunset and the West Bali National Park.

-*Please note that the prices are as of January 2019
+*Please note that the prices have been updated as of May, 2019